 Plus, depicting people using your products can make them seem more relatable!
 Doing so will help you ensure that they will click those CTAs.

 4. Know what to say (and what not to say)

 Now you know what kinds of images are necessary for successful Facebook ads, but what about the copy?

-The most successful Facebook ads have copy that includes three elements: an attention grabber, a phrase or sentence to add value, and a call to action.
+Great Facebook ads have a copy that includes three elements: an attention grabber, a phrase or sentence to add value, and a call to action.